 Just one detail can change the whole ambiance of a room.
 Bright and bold colours, such as canary yellow or vibrant orange, combine nicely with more muted colours.
 Try this with curtains, cushions, rugs or armchairs.
 Solid colours are the way to a modern home.
 Splashes of patterns, from paisley to stripes, look very modern against a mainly solid-coloured room.

 One trend you’ll notice in interior design in recent years, from Apple stores to movie stars’ apartments, is minimalist décor.
 De-cluttering is not just good for the soul, but – combined with using one colour consistently – can help bring a chic, futuristic look to outdated homes.
 Click here to see how you can make any room in your home feel bigger.

 Don’t ignore the floor

 Remove old carpets, especially if they’ve faded, dulled or have little texture left.
 If you have wooden floors beneath make sure to sand them down or you can get tiles put down.
 Alternatively, you can get lino put down.
 Lino can be considered dated however there are so many modern options out there such as lino that mimics a tiled design without the hassle of tiling.
-Paisley patterned tiles are all the rage for 2019!
+Paisley patterned tiles are all the rage.